ASTRO/ROI Comparative Effectiveness Research Award

 - You are committed to a career that focuses primarily on academic radiation oncology.

 If you are a junior faculty member, you must name a primary mentor who will be equally responsible for the planning, direction, and execution of the study.
+All applicants and mentors must be active ASTRO members.

 What are the terms of the Award?